grucloud/grucloud/docusaurus/docs/azure/resources/Network/InboundNatRule.md

           description: 'The port range end for the external endpoint.
 This property is used together with BackendAddressPool and FrontendPortRangeStart.
 Individual inbound NAT rule port mappings will be created for each backend address from BackendAddressPool.
 Acceptable values range from 1 to 65534.'
         },
         backendAddressPool: {
+          description: 'A reference to backendAddressPool resource.',
           properties: { id: { type: 'string', description: 'Resource ID.' } },
-          description: 'Reference to another subresource.',
           'x-ms-azure-resource': true
         },
         provisioningState: {